HawtDogFlvrWtr/coinbase_bot/README.md

 ## Running Backtests

-The backtester doesn't use your config file, so you can run it without making changes to your config file.
+The backtester doesn't use your config file for anything but your api information, so you can run it without making changes to your config file.

 ```bash
   # Create backtesting data folder